CSpacejp/.github.io/README.md

 a) Do NOT remove the key symbols (:: and |) and keywords (date, maintitle, tag, subtitle, description, link)
 b) Make sure the text entered is enclosed between :: and |
 c) It is not necessary to fill everything.
 For eg: link::| is a valid response
-d) Refer to the reference image to understand what each keyword represents
+d) Refer to the axample_image.png to understand what each keyword represents

 3) Rename example_template.txt to X_(your custom name).txt (eg: 2_recruitment.txt), where X is the number of the update.
 The number can be found by looking at the assets/updates/ folder.